The ASCEND Classroom

 Transforming academic tools into skills for life.

 Mental, emotional, and physical health, well-being, and interpersonal skills are a foundation for a balanced life and effective leadership.

 Personal agency, well-being, balance, relationships, and growth.

 Student Leadership provides the platform for student growth over a broad range of academic, social and physical dimensions of learning that are critical to students’ overall success from grade 4 to graduation.

-Establishing successful habits and life skills within the next generation of leaders.
+Establishing successful habits and essential life skills within the next generation of leaders.

 What We Do